7 Business Security System Mistakes

 It’s also a good idea to have your IT department or technician monitor computer activity, keeping logs of every site or program accessed, and who has been accessing and using them.
 This provides a record of what’s happened in case of a security breach and can help decide who actually needs to access and who doesn’t.

-Not Being Up To Speed On How Your Business Security System Works
+3. Not Knowing How Your Security System Works

 Ideally have a dedicated team of security professionals to monitor your business security system and ensure building security, but it’s also important that as facilities manager or head of the company, you have an idea of how your business security system works – in terms of both technology and protocols.
 While you don’t need to be an expert, it’s a good idea to have a basic of understanding of how to use the CCTV system, access control readers and database controls, as well as how to arm and disarm your security alarm system; if the property is under your watch, you need to know how to secure it.

-Not Providing Proper Training For Security Personnel – Or Your Employees
+4. Lack of Proper Training For Your Employees

 Competence breed confidence, and security staff and personnel should also be thoroughly trained on all security systems, rules and procedures, and with regular training and check-ins to keep them up-to-date on changes in systems or technology.
 They’re the first point of contact when it comes to security breaches and incidents and need to know how to deal with anything that comes their way, as well as how to use all three major aspects of the security system – surveillance, alarm systems and access control.
 The more familiar they are with the systems they work with, the more confident they will in responding to incidents and emergency alarms.